atomantic/hicetnunc_tools/README.md

+> WARNING: THIS REPO IS DEPRECATED AND NO LONGER MAINTAINED

+For IPFS pinning, there is a new repo: https://github.com/atomantic/henpin

+For Auditing tools, check out the awesome set of options by NftBiker: https://nftbiker.xyz/

+> END OF MESSAGE

 # Hic et Nunc Tools

 Auditing, IPFS Pinning, and other tools for creators, collectors, and network support of Hic et Nunc.